seenthattinker/Conceptinero/government/eligible.md

 to, for example, universities, research institutes, and consortia.
 The results of basic research are usually published in scientific journals.

-One example of [basic research](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#bscrsrch) is research in the field of elementary particles.
+![Example] One example of [basic research](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#bscrsrch) is research in the field of elementary particles.
 This work had its origin as a [hypothesis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#hypthss) in theoretical physics or scientific models of the structure of matter.
 Originally there was no physical evidence that the hypothetical particles existed,